kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 #### Alpha to Beta Graduation
 - [X] Gather feedback from the consumer of the policy.
 - [X] No major bugs reported in the previous cycle.
+- [X] Use of this policy option to further configure the behavior of CPU manager.
+Another CPUManager policy option `distribute-cpus-across-numa` is being proposed in 1.23 release to distribute CPUs across NUMA nodes instead of packing them.

 #### Beta to G.A Graduation
 - [X] Allowing time for feedback (1 year).